 But the pele tower dates to the 15th century.

 Why would a family wait 300 years to build their castle?

-So essentially it’s up to you.
+Essentially it’s up to you.
 Did the intended castle fall foul of the local fairies?
+Were the land spirits annoyed about the building project and drive them away?
 Did Lady Callaly use her servants and local superstitions to con her husband into building on a site of her choosing?
 Or did they just do their sums and realise the money didn’t add up?